keerthanasrinivasan22/fraud-detection-ml/README.md

 # Credit Card Fraud Detection using Machine Learning

 ## Project Overview
 This project builds an end-to-end machine learning pipeline to detect fraudulent credit card transactions from highly imbalanced real-world data.
-The goal is not only to train models, but to evaluate them using appropriate metrics and select an operating threshold based on business constraints.
+The goal is not only to train models, but also to evaluate them using appropriate metrics and select an operating threshold based on business constraints.

 The project compares a linear baseline model (Logistic Regression) with a non-linear model (Random Forest) and selects the final model based on recall under a fixed precision requirement.